 2. A Blink is instructive

-The knowledge conveyed through a Blink should never just be theory.
+The knowledge conveyed through a Blink should never merely be theory.
 A Blink should provide participants with a basis for action.
-This basis can vary widely:
+This basis can vary greatly:

-a guide for a procedure can be provided to enable new actions.
+a guide for a process can be given to enable new actions.

-a video can awaken self-reflection with a recorded situation from everyday life.
+a video can encourage self-reflection by showcasing a situation from everyday life.

-a listing of pros and cons can help evaluate and change actions and routines.
+a listing of pros and cons can help assess and change actions and routines.

-Keep criterion number 1 in mind and summarize the instructions, video, or list as briefly as possible!
-And just like that, you have created learning content that meets two of the three criteria for a perfect Blink.
+Keep in mind criterion No. 1 and summarize the instructions, the video, or the list as briefly as possible!
+And just like that, you have created a learning content that meets two of the three criteria for a perfect Blink.

 However, note – the third criterion is the actual core of every Blink!